STATE CHAMPIONS & HERALD SHIELD PREMIERS

 They took the Shield by 50 points against Warnambool’s Brauer College at Port Melbourne in July, to become our 4th Shield Champions in history (alongside 1999, 1987, 1985).

 Then in the VSSSA State Final, Year 10 Matt Graham kicked the match-winning goal against a Box Hill High School led by future Hawthorn 4-time Premiership player Jordan Lewis, to win that Title by 3 points at Oakleigh.
-Graham’s goal must sit alongside the match winner of Chris Thewlis in the 2005 Year 7 Final, as one of our greatest moments in School Football history.
+Graham’s goal, a snap from the pocket (which was his 2nd of the final quarter) must sit alongside the match winner of Chris Thewlis in the 2005 Year 7 Final, as one of our greatest moments in School Football history.

-There were 4 boys that played in a junior Victorian Country team.
-Newton and Matt Graham were both in the Under 16 team of that year (2003), while Michael Davidson would make the 2004 U18 team the following year, and Riley Minns had made the 2001 U16 squad 2 years prior.
+There were 3 boys that played in a junior Victorian Country team.
+Newton and Matt Graham (Captain) were both in the Under 16 team of that year (2003), while Michael Davidson would make the 2004 U18 team the following year.
+Riley Minns had made the 2001 U16 squad 2 years prior.

-Then you have Jamie Allan, rover and widely regarded the team’s best player.
+At the top of the remaining talent, there was C0-Captain Jamie Allan – rover and widely regarded the team’s best player alongside Co-Captain John Conroy.
 Allan had won the Ovens & Murray 3rd Leo Dean Medal (League B&F) the year before as a Year 11, but was playing Seniors for the Wangaratta Rovers in 2003.
 He ended up renowned as one of the most skilled and brilliant midfielders the Ovens & Murray saw in the following decade.
-Allan spent some time at Box Hill in the VFL, and was shown interest by Hawthorn, and when returning home would win a Morris Medal in the O&M in 2011, and finish Runner-Up in 2009, as well as a Baker Medal in the Ovens & King in 2019 at the age of 34, to go with
+Allan spent some time at Box Hill in the VFL, and was shown interest by Hawthorn, and when returning home would win a Morris Medal in the O&M in 2011, and finish Runner-Up in 2009, as well as a Baker Medal in the Ovens & King in 2019 at the age of 34, to go with multiple Senior Club B&Fs in the O&M. Most say he sits alongside the likes of Brad “Gooch” Miller and Jon “Hopper “McCormick among the classiest footballers to ever pull on our jumper.

 Year 11 Daine Porter had already had a season of O&M 3rds, and also played a handful of Senior games for Wangaratta Magpies.
+He would the following year win the O&M Rising tar award.
 He had interest form SANFL club Glenelg, but stayed at the Magpies and became a club legend – 300+ games (club record), 4 Premierships, multiple Best & Fairests, and an O&M Senior Interleague player.
+Nobody watching the 2007 O&M Grand Final will forget him surging from centre clearances to kick 2 running goals in the 1st quarter to tear the game away from North Albury in the firs quarter.
+Coaches recall him having the bal “on a string” in the VSSSA Final of 2003.

 A few had long Senior careers for the Rovers.
 Captain John Conroy played 110 games and became the club’s Captain.
 Ben Kneebone would play 150+ games, many alongside his uncle and our BOG in the 1985 Herald Cup win, Matt Allen.
 Conroy and Kneebone were both key Blackman, and both ended up coaching Senior teams in the Ovens & King (Conroy Milawa, Kneebone Whorouly).